 - Place the meat in a bowl and sprinkle over the flour.
 Season well, then toss the meat in the flour until it is evenly coated.

-- Heat 1 tbsp of oil in a frying pan.
+- Heat 1 tablespoon of oil in a frying pan.
 Add half of the meat and cook over a high heat until browned on all sides.
 Transfer to an ovenproof casserole dish.
 Sprinkle half the onion slices over the meat.
 Add half the carrots and a layer of potatoes.
 Sprinkle with a little dried thyme.

 - Return the the pan to the heat adding a little more oil if required.
 Brown the remaining meat, then transfer to the casserole dish spreading out over the layer of potatoes.